nodejs/node/doc/api/globals.md

 <!-- type=misc -->

 These objects are available in all modules.
-The following global-looking variables are specific to modules and therefore listed as part of the [module system documentation][]:
+The following variables may appear to be global but are not.
+They exist only in the scope of modules, see the [module system documentation][]:

 - [`__dirname`][]